River Rivals

 River Rivals is a 1967 British children's film series directed by Harry Booth and starring Renée Houston, Brian Haines and Darryl Read.
 It was written by Booth and Michael Barnes based on the book Houseboat Children by Linda Graeme.
-The series comprised seven short episodes and was produced for the Childrens Film Foundation.
+The series comprised seven short episodes and was produced for the Children's Film Foundation.

 Plot

-The Holmes and Craig families are rivals in a upcoming race for "do-it-yourself" boat builders.
+The Holmes and Craig families are rivals in an upcoming race for "do-it-yourself" boat builders.
 The Holmes spend time helping eccentric Mrs. Fredericks on her houseboat "The Golden Dragon".
 Mr. Craig, however, wants Mrs. Fredericks' mooring rights, and when his daughter Molly cuts her houseboat adrift in the river, causing damage to weir, Mrs. Fredericks is sent a large repairs bill by the river authority.
 To help her raise money, the Holmes children open a café on her the boat.
 Mr Craig allows Mrs. Fredericks to run up large expenses in the shops he owns, but then cancels her debts in exchange for her boat's figurehead, which, believing her late husband was a pirate, he thinks is full of treasure.
 Later Molly confesses that she cut Mrs. Fredericks' boat adrift, and Mr Craig discovers his treasure is in fact worthless Chinese banknotes.